 Historically, non-nutrient bioactive compounds (or phytochemicals) have not been classified as nutrients, but there is mounting evidence they may help promote optimal human health, especially in relation age-related disease (e.g. cardiovascular disease and cancer).
-Research suggests that these bioactive compounds found in fruits, vegetables, edible fungi and nuts, may help slow the ageing process and reduce risk of many diseases including cancer, cardiovascular disease, degenerative eye diseases and osteoporosis.
-These bioactive compounds are defined as ‘inherent non-nutrient constituents of food plants and edible mushrooms with anticipated health promoting/ beneficial and/ or toxic effects when ingested’ (Gry et al. 2007, Trends in Food Science & Technology 18, 434-444).
+Research suggests that these bioactive compounds found in fruits, vegetables, cereals and nuts, may help slow the ageing process and reduce risk of many diseases including cancer, cardiovascular disease, degenerative eye diseases and osteoporosis.
+These bioactive compounds can be defined as ‘inherent non-nutrient constituents of food plants with anticipated health promoting/ beneficial and/or toxic effects when ingested’

-The eBASIS system (electronic BioActive Substances Information System) is an internet-based database that was developed to provide access to quality-assessed data describing composition and the biological activity of bioactive compounds in plant foods. eBASIS was developed with previous EU- and EFSA-funding in collaboration with researchers from the University College Cork and the Danish Technical University.
+The eBASIS system (electronic BioActive Substances Information System) is an online database that has been developed to provide access to quality-assessed data describing composition and the biological activity of bioactive compounds in plant foods. eBASIS was developed with previous EU- and EFSA-funding in collaboration with researchers from the University College Cork and the Danish Technical University.

 The database contains information extracted from peer-reviewed primary publications and key features include: